LCF7/PostgreSQL-PowerBI/README.md

 ## Project Overview

 This project aims to develop a comprehensive data pipeline and business intelligence solution for an e-commerce platform.
 The goal is to create a  data warehouse in a PostgreSQL, perform necessary transformations, and create an analytical data model in Power BI.
 The final output will be a real-time dashboard connected to PostgreSQL, facilitating advanced business analysis and decision-making.
+Dummie data was used for this project

 ## Objectives